mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Can search or summon from deck
 - Preferably has draw power support
 - Preferably can re-use cards in GY
-- Not a Pendulum/Xyz/Ritual focused
-- Can only use archetype member Xyz
+- Prioritize archetype consistencies
 - Extra-Deck are Fusion/Synchro/Link
-- Prioritize archetype consistencies
+- Can only use Xyz of archetype member
-- No Pendulum/Number-Xyz/Ritual cards
-- No any Xyz-Evolution summoning methods
+- No Ritual/Pendulum or ZEXAL/ARCV Xyz
+- Not a Pendulum/Xyz/Ritual focused deck
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Not ace deck from an evil main characters:
     - DM: Yami Yugi (Atem)